clairedubin/MIDASv3_database_build_nf/README.md

 ## Installation

-1. Install nextflow
+1. [Install nextflow](https://www.nextflow.io/docs/latest/install.html).
+This pipeline has been tested on Nextflow versions TODO and TODO.
-2. Update nextflow.config for your system or HPC.
+2. [Update nextflow.config](https://www.nextflow.io/docs/latest/config.html) for your system or HPC.
 The included nextflow.config file only works for a SGE HPC system.
 3. Install the Eggnog database

 ## Inputs